oddstream/gosol/README.md

 ### What about scores?

 Nope, the software doesn't keep an arbitary score.
 Too confusing.
-Just the number of moves made, number of wins, and your winning streak (streaks are great).
+Just the number of wins, the average 'completeness percentage' and your winning streak (streaks are great).
 A game isn't counted until you move a card.
-Thereafter, if you ask for a new deal, that counts as a loss.
+Thereafter, if you ask for a new deal or switch to a different variant, that counts as a loss.

 You can cheat the score system by restarting a deal and then asking for a new deal.

+'Completeness percentage' is calculated from the number of unsorted pairs of cards in all the piles.

 ### But you can cheat